-Wade Kirshy's practice focuses on patent prosecution and strategic patent portfolio development and counseling.
-Mr. Kirshy has also done significant work in the areas of patent litigation and IP transactions.
-Mr. Kirshy has represented clients in a variety of technology areas, including the electronics, software, thin-film battery, mechanical systems and medical device industries, among others.
+Wade Kirshy is a patent attorney and a member of the Electronic Engineering & Software Team.
+His practice focuses on patent prosecution and strategic patent portfolio development and counseling.
+He has also done significant work in the areas of patent litigation and IP/corporate transactions.

 U.S. Patent and Trademark Office (2015)

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.